andrewjcl/Notes/Python.md

 removed_person = names.pop()                  # pop() method references element and then removes
 removed_person = names.pop(2)                 # can be used on index
-names.remove('lisa')                          # remove() removes (first) matching element
+names.remove('lisa')                          # remove() removes (first) matching element names.sort()                                  # sort by alphabet - can take parameter reverse=True
+sorted(names)                                 # function that makes a new copy of list that is sorted len(names)                                    # function that displays amount of elements in list (length)

 ```